How to negotiate student loan settlement

 - Deferment or forbearance: Deferment and forbearance offer a temporary pause on your student loan payments.
 Interest may continue to accrue, but it could still be worth it if taking a break from payments helps you get back on track.

-- Income-driven repayment plans: Available with federal student loans, income-driven repayment plans base your payments on your income and how many people are in your household.
+- Income-driven repayment plans: Available with federal student loans, income-driven repayment plans base your payments on 10 to 20 percent of your discretionary income (aka what’s left after taxes and covering your basic needs).
 If you don’t have a job, you could pay as little as $0 without facing any penalties, fees or harm to your credit.
 Plus, your remaining balance will be forgiven after 20 or 25 years of payments.

 - Refinancing: If you have private student loan payments you can’t afford, you might want to consider refinancing.
-If you have good credit, refinancing might help you secure a lower interest rate, and perhaps lower monthly payments too.
-It’s usually best to avoid refinancing federal student loans, since you’ll lose federal benefits by doing so.
+If you have good credit, refinancing might help you secure a lower interest rate and perhaps a lower monthly payment if you choose a longer term.
+However, this last option will result in more interest paid over the life of the loan.
+It’s also worth noting that when it comes to federal student loans, refinancing may not be the best option since you’ll lose federal benefits by doing so.